conjack27/madeleine-woon/editorials/meet-matteau-the-australian-label-for-all-women.md

 ---
-title: Meet Matteau, the Australian Label for All Women
+title: Meet Matteau is the Australian Label for All Women
 publication: ELLE Magazine, Australia
 color: "#DB1313"
 date: 2019-09-01T13:51:21.832Z